Fmasgrau/customTable/README.md

 ## Available Scripts

-**Before this you will need to run this command npx msw init public/ --save, this will setup your msw for mockups purposes.
+**Before npm i, you will need to run this command `npx msw init public/ --save`, this will setup your msw for mockups purposes.
 In this project is just mocked the list of stores.
-You wont be able to filter o paginate but you will can see the urls in the console.
+You wont be able to filter o paginate but you will can see the urls in the console.**

 In the project directory, you can run: